 Constructed from cheap-feeling black plastic, it isn't the sleekest design, but the plastic also makes it extremely lightweight.
-We can foresee the rubber on the bottom of the stand possibly losing its stickiness over time, but were very pleased with the stability it provided.
-This stand is a great choice for those on a budget who crave something simple and functional.
+We can foresee the rubber on the bottom of the stand losing its stickiness over time, but overall we were pleased with the stability it provided.
+This stand is a great choice for those on a budget who seek something simple and functional.

-Because it is so small and made of thin plastic, it did not feel super stable for an 11" tablet in portrait mode and would probably not be the best choice for a larger tablet.
+Because it is so small and made of thin plastic, it did not feel suitable for an 11" tablet in portrait mode and would probably not be the best choice for a larger tablet.
 There is a noticeable wobble when you press hard on the tablet screen in portrait mode.
 Many tablet holders are also compatible with smartphones, but the phone can look strange on a big stand.
 The MoKo Foldable Desktop Stand is made for both phones and tablets.
 It is versatile, and our testers think it is a great option for those who want something to travel with or to tuck easily away.

-If you want a tablet stand that makes an excellent workstation out of your iPad as can sit comfortably on your bed for binging your favorite TV shows, look no further than the Tablift by Nbryte Stand.
+If you want a tablet stand that makes an excellent workstation out of your iPad and can sit comfortably on your bed for binging your favorite TV shows, look no further than the Tablift by Nbryte Stand.
 With its large, fold-out gooseneck legs and bulky plastic tablet holder, our testers initially found its design to be unconventional.
 Our skepticism faded when we discovered how the sturdy gooseneck legs are fully flexible and can contour around your body while you lie in bed, creating a stable viewing experience.
 They also prop your tablet up to an eye-level height, which makes for a great workstation.
 With the addition of a wireless keyboard, you can easily have a desktop-like setup.

-If you want the most basic, easy-to-use stand you can find, the Stump Stand takes away the headache of angle adjustments and moving parts and is the most simple unit we came across.
-Made entirely of silicone with a weighted base, there are two grooves in which to place your tablet: an "upright" option and a "lean" option.
+If you seek a no-frills, easy-to-use stand, the Stump Stand takes away the headache of angle adjustments and moving parts.
+This model is made entirely of silicone with a weighted base.
+There are two grooves in which to place your tablet: an "upright" option and a "lean" option.
 One more angle option ("ramp") where you lean your tablet on the stand's angled base provides a moderately steady typing stand orientation.
 It's the simplest construction we came across.

-This tablet stand is a no-frills, silicone "stump," which is not the most eye-catching design but is certainly functional.
-Constructed of silicone, it is easy to clean if used in the kitchen and is the most "grab-and-go" type stand we could find, with no fear of dropping or breaking.
+This tablet stand is a basic "stump," which is not the most eye-catching design but is certainly functional.
+Due to its silicone construction, it is easy to clean if used in the kitchen and is the most "grab-and-go" type stand we could find, with no fear of dropping or breaking.
 Its relatively small grooves will not accommodate tablets with cases on, and it isn't the most stable when holding a tablet in portrait mode.
 The price tag also seems a bit steep for what is essentially a heavy piece of rubber, but it's a solid option for the most effortless and straightforward stand on the market.

 The SAIJI 360 Rotating Adjustable Stand has a round, heavy base that provides excellent stability, while a telescoping pole and rotating cradle ensure endless angle and viewing options.
-We liked this stand the most for video-conferencing or use as an auxiliary screen, for it already stands at eye-level.
+We liked this stand the most for video-conferencing or use as an auxiliary screen since it already stands at eye level.
 With its ability to stand up to 18.1 inches tall and cradle that rotates 360º, it could also be great for presentations in the classroom or workplace.
 The cradle is a "clamp" style that fits tablets and phones snugly with its easy-to-adjust drawstring cords, and we liked how stable the tablet felt once situated.

-This stand is quite large, heavy, and takes up a lot of space on a desk or counter.
-But if you can find a place for it, it is an excellent option for its adjustability and versatility.
+On the other hand, this stand is large, heavy, and takes up a lot of space on a desk or counter.
+If you can find a place for it, it is an excellent option for its adjustability and versatility.

 The KABCON Quality Stand is a large, foldable stand with a wide base and big cradle, making it ideal for large tablets up to 15 inches.
-The platform the tablet rests on makes for an incredibly stable user experience and is ideal for a graphic designer or someone who uses their tablet for drawing.
+The platform on which the tablet rests makes for an incredibly stable user experience and is ideal for anyone who uses their tablet for drawing or writing.
 Although heavy, the stand does fold up completely and comes with a carrying case, making it a portable option.

-The hinges that adjust the height and angle of the cradle are incredibly difficult to move, and although this model folds up entirely, it's just not convenient to pry open and push closed every time you would like to transport it somewhere.
+The hinges that adjust the height and angle of the cradle are incredibly difficult to move.
+Although this model folds up entirely, we found it impractical to pry open and push closed every time we wanted to transport it somewhere.
 This stand is also very bulky and takes up a lot of space.
-But for the user with a larger tablet, this stand's stability is top-notch.
+For the user with a larger tablet, this stand's stability is top-notch.

-The UGREEN Adjustable Tablet Stand is a lightweight stand made of plastic that adjusts via an incremented hinge.
+The UGREEN Adjustable Tablet Stand is a lightweight stand made of plastic that adjusts using an incremented hinge.
 It can fold up completely or extend to accommodate a variety of viewing angles.
-It can be used with a smartphone or a tablet and is a good choice for someone on the move.
+It can also be used with a smartphone, rendering it a good choice for those on the move.

 One drawback is that the UGREEN hinge is not super stable.
-We found that it would often move into a deeper angle if you pushed on your tablet screen too hard.
+We found that it would often move into a deeper angle if we pushed on our tablet screens too hard.
 The bottom of the stand sports only a thin strip of silicone on the front, which doesn't stop the stand from sliding around on a solid surface.
-It is lightweight but sacrifices stability.
+It is lightweight, but unfortunately, this model sacrifices stability.

-The MoKo Metal Foldable Tablet Stand is the only stand in our selection that uses a unique, metal frame construction as its design.
+The MoKo Metal Foldable Tablet Stand is the only stand in our selection that uses a metal frame construction.
 Foldable and light, the metal is fully wrapped in rubber to protect your tablet and also prevent slippage on smooth surfaces.
 It is adjustable up to 180º in angle, and with its low profile and footprint, it's a good option for someone who will use their tablet as an auxiliary screen at a desk.

-With its big black knobs and exposed metal hinges, it's not the most aesthetic design we found.
-The hinges are also awkward to adjust and don't exactly hold the stand's position very well.
+With large black knobs and exposed metal hinges, it's not a particularly aesthetic design.
+The hinges are awkward to adjust and fail to securely hold the stand's position.
 The model we received also came with a slight warp in one of the back pieces, causing the stand to wobble, which was an inconvenient issue.

 Why You Should Trust Us

 From the classroom to the workplace, in bed, on a yoga mat, or a kitchen counter, the primary tester of these products, Miya Tsudome, has been a heavy tablet user for years.
 With adept attention to detail, she is always looking for products that meet at the crossroads of design, function, and affordability, and she is constantly optimizing her tech products with add-ons that increase versatility and efficiency.